Chenyt-Dev/coding/String.md

 ### 13. Roman to Integer
 * Just need to simulate the process.
 Simple question.
 * For speeding, it's better to not using the hash map.
-But using something like arrays, case.
+But use something like arrays, case.